 Germany also has an ambitious plan to have all newly made German vehicles emissions-free by 2030.
 Europe’s biggest car market is working hard on developing a vast EV charging infrastructure across the country.
 Private automakers like Volkswagen, Mercedes and BMW also join their forces to build fast-charging networks along Germany’s highways.
 With a total budget of 40 million euro that they invested in EV technology development, these car manufacturing giants planned to develop approximately 100 charging points by the end of 2018 with 400 more EV charging stations will be installed by the year 2200.

-However, the country is divided about the future of its most important industry: while some automakers pursue electric vehicles, a noisy group of diesel-energy enthusiasts are expressing their frustration through protests.
+is divided about the future of its most important industry: while some automakers pursue electric vehicles, a noisy group of diesel-energy enthusiasts are expressing their frustration through protests.
 This debate about the future of cars — diesel or electric — is emotional for many Germans, as the auto industry and its dependent companies employ 1.8 million people, hundreds of thousands of whom work directly with internal combustion engines.
 But new carbon emission limits and pending bans on diesel and gasoline cars in major markets threaten their livelihoods.
 These protests have gone on every weekend so far this year, since the first on January 11th of 2019.

 The first protest took place in Stuttgart — the hometown of Daimler, Bosch, and Porsche — and was organized by Ioannis Sakkaros, who works as a mechatronics technician for Porsche.
 Since then, hundreds of protesters wearing yellow vests have gathered each weekend to rally against court-mandated driving bans for older diesel cars.
 The bans were put in place in response to excessive air pollution.